 - Stores which Products are assigned (i.e. which Repositories will the system pull content from)

 - Initiates package install/upgrade/removal

 - Determines which errata apply to a system

 - Initiates errata installation

+- Stores details about System Purpose

 How is a Content Host registered?